Why would anyone be interested in anything as mundane as Lettering?

 The new Folder will now contain extra Characters every other one ending with ‘Copy’.

-Select all of those ending in Copy and Move them to another New Folder, :bulb: good idea to learn how do do this efficiently using just a few further clicks?
+Select all of those ending in Copy and Move them to another New Folder, good idea to learn how do do this efficiently using just a few further clicks?

 Name the Folder appropriately, in the Example ‘the quick brown fox…’ is self explanatory.
 Sorting the Characters into order as shown is OTT in this case but it could be useful if there is a lot of text subject to frequent changes.